-Press (1) control briefly until the voice (1) con appears on the Navigation display to use the voice command feature.
+Press (1) control briefly until the voice (1) icon appears on the Navigation display to use the voice command feature.

-Press ? to activate phone mode or answer a phone call.
-Press and hold ? to exit phone mode or end a call.
+Press † to activate phone mode or answer a phone call.
+Press and hold ? to exit phone mode or end themselves.